LouisPwr/CarpeDeam/README.md

 ## How to assemble
 We recommend merging reads before assembly as merging improves read quality.
-You need to supply a damage matrix (format see below) to actually make it work.
+You need to supply a damage matrix (format see FAQ) to actually make it work.

       # assemble merged reads
-      carpedeam ancient_assemble examples/reads_1.fastq.gz assembly.fasta tmp --ancient-damage /path/to/damage/prefix
+      carpedeam ancient_assemble examples/reads.fastq.gz assembly.fasta tmp --ancient-damage /path/to/damage/prefix

 Important parameters:

      --ancient-damage         Path to damage matrix.
-Must be tab separated file (format see below) --num-iter-reads-only    Number of iterations which use raw-reads only (=sequences that have not been extended yet); damage aware; results in short (<500bp) but precise contigs; we suggest 3 to 5 iterations
+Must be tab separated file (format see FAQ) --num-iter-reads-only    Number of iterations which use raw-reads only (=sequences that have not been extended yet); damage aware; results in short (<500bp) but precise contigs; we suggest 3 to 5 iterations
      --num-iterations         Number of total iterations; somewhat damage aware; results in long contigs; we suggest 9 to 12 iterations
      --min-merge-seq-id       Minimum sequence identity threshold of overlapping sequences in contig-merging-step (=after correction).
 Lower than 99% will result in even longer contigs, but increases the risk of misassemblies